dkliachkovski/AI_Captcha/README.md

 <br/>
 <br/>

-> Library of the shown photos is displaying both original works fo art and fake ones made by neural style transfer.
+> Library of the shown photos is displaying both original works<br/> of art and fake ones made by neural style transfer.

 <br/>